research-driven design for a wealth management tool.

 The target users are a niche group that's not easily accessible through conventional research channels.

-Incentives, unless substantial, wouldn't be effective with this demographic.
-Moreover, working with a pre-seed startup meant that resources for incentives were limited.
 The response rate was modest, and scheduling sessions required persistence and flexibility.
-Early on, we were transparent about the potential hurdles and the implications for the timeline.
-Toward the end of recruitment, we expanded our criteria slightly to include participants just below the income threshold.
+Early on, we were transparent about the challenges.
 We aligned with the client by emphasizing that usability goals focused on universal ease of use, which would still yield valid insights regardless of minor differences in financial profile.
+As a result, we could expand our criteria to include participants with $750-999K in liquid asset—not quite HNWIs.

 WORKSHOP REVIEW